pmhsfelix/course-docker/README.md

 ## Creating an image

-The previous example showed how to use an existing image to create containers.
+The previous section showed how to use an existing image to create containers.
 In this section we will show how to create new images.

 Let's start by listing all local images